-Additional wash-up time for those rural carriers who perform dirty work or work with toxic materials on a daily or weekly basis may be claimed under "Other Suitable Allowances" at the time of a mail count, provided the carrier is subject to allergic reaction from such dirty work or toxic materials.
+Additional wash-up time for those rural carriers who perform dirty work or work with toxic materials on a daily or weekly basis may be recorded as miscellaneous time during the mini mail survey, provided the carrier is subject to allergic reaction from such dirty work or toxic materials.
 The amount of wash-up time granted each employee shall be subject to the grievance procedure.